Diseases

 • Immunological basis of diagnosis

-As the disease generally occurs in the neonate, serum antibodies are not present and therefore serological assays are not helpful.
-Immunodiagnostic assays for copro-antigens are commercially available.
+As disease generally occurs in neonates, serum antibodies are npt present and therefore serological assays are not helpful.
+Immunodiagnostic assay for copro-antigen are commercially available.

-GAP: Investigate the usefulness of a CMI assay based on induction of interferon gamma in response to specific antigens
+The usefulness of an assay of cell-mediated immunity based the induction of interferon gamma in response to specific antigens should be explored.

 • Main means of prevention, detection and control